 🧪 Test!

-Ask several of your event staff to download the app and join the web version before you launch your Event App.
+Ask several of your event staff to download the Mobile App and join the Web App before you launch your Event App.
 Have them try out everything!
 This helps identify any common (or uncommon) difficulties your attendees may have and equips you to plan ahead.
 Click the button below to learn all about testing your Event App.

 Don't forget your speakers, moderators, and Audio Visual (AV) personnel!
-If you're using Webex Events Streaming or Webex Events Production Studio, read the article linked below to learn about running a rehearsal.
+If you're using the Webex Events Production Studio, read the article linked below to learn about running a rehearsal.

 🤔 General troubleshooting

-If you've followed the best practices listed above, you should have an awesome experience! 🙌 Computers aren't always perfect, though.
-These basic troubleshooting steps are a quick way to try to resolve problems you or your attendees may experience.
+If you've followed the best practices listed above, you should have an awesome experience! 🙌 Technology isn't always perfect, though.
+The following basic troubleshooting steps are a quick way to try to resolve issues you or your attendees may experience.

 🔁 Refresh the page